antika11787/erp-employee-attendance-visualization/README.md

 ### Backend Setup

-1. Clone the repository: git clone <repository_name>
+1. Open the project in VsCode
-2. Navigate to the backend folder: cd backend
+2. Open a terminal
-3. Create a `.env` file and paste the contents of `.example.env`.
+3. Navigate to the backend folder: cd backend
 4. Install dependencies: npm i
 5. Install ts-node globally: npm install -g ts-node
 6. Run the backend server: npm run dev

 ### Frontend Setup

-1. Navigate to the frontend folder: cd frontend
+1. Open another terminal side by side
-2. Create a `.env` file and paste the contents of `.example.env`.
+2. Navigate to the frontend folder: cd frontend
 3. Install dependencies: npm i
 4. Run the frontend server: npm run dev

 ## Usage
-You'll be redirected to the sign up page after clicking on the URL. sign up with your information.
+1. You'll be redirected to the sign up page after clicking on the URL. sign up with your information.
-Then log in to view the dashboard.
+2. Then log in to view the dashboard.